 Enterprises Community Spaces

-Microbrewery Welcome center
+Microbrewery Welcome Center

-Cafe with rooftop lounge Conference / meeting rooms
+Cafe with rooftop lounge Conference/meeting rooms

 Culinary kitchen Game room & play area

 Recreational rental shop Art studio with classroom

-Creative workshop / makerspace Social space & gallery
+Creative workshop/ makerspace Social space & gallery

 Gift shop for local goods Outdoor plaza

-leading workforce systems change with a dual focus on human potential and employer needs, Incourage is uniquely positioned to accelerate the growth of entrepreneurs in the Tribune that embrace human capital and community benefit as not only central to their operations, but also beneficial business practice.
+At its core, the Tribune is a social enterprise focused on cultivating a participatory and entrepreneurial culture, while also providing the requisite technical training and financial investment needed to grow the community's human capital.
 Through an environment that supports learning and builds community networks, the Tribune will build on this momentum to foster creativity, new thinking, and the ability to take risks and "fail forward" - essential attributes of a community that is open to change and shaping a local, inclusive, sustainable economy.